-It’s the same as in the animal kingdom, where the alpha male gets the biggest share of food, females and space, and it’s also true to our specie – it’s just manifested somewhat differently – read here about territoriality.
+It’s the same as in the animal kingdom, where the alpha male gets the biggest share of food, females, and space, and it’s also true to our species – it’s just manifested somewhat differently – read here about territoriality.

-Bullies who pester weaker opponents do so by puffing their chest and pushing their opponent.
-They appear intimidating that way, but this is actually not a good battle stance, they absolutely sure of their strength (or the weakness of their victim).
+Bullies who pester weaker opponents do so by puffing their chests and pushing their opponents.
+They appear intimidating that way, but this is not a good battle stance, they are sure of their strength (or the weakness of their victim).

-By the way, this is why we get so mad when someone who’s in lower social status than ours make such dominant gestures, especially when it’s in OUR territory.
+By the way, this is why we get so mad when someone who’s in a lower social status than ours makes such dominant gestures, especially when it’s in OUR territory.

-Examples:1.
-A teenager who leans back, spread his arms and smiles when being reprimanded undermines the authority of his elders and therefore shows them disrespect.
+Examples.
+A teenager who leans back spreads his arms, and smiles when being reprimanded undermines the authority of his elders and therefore shows them disrespect.

 “Sit up straight and look at me when I’m talking to you!” sound familiar?

-Think about it – these are the instruction to make someone more submissive and obedient – like a soldier.
+Think about it – these are the instructions to make someone more submissive and obedient – like a soldier.

 Honesty and the Truth Plane

-No wonder that the open arms gesture became a universal signal for acceptance and peace and freedom.
+No wonder the open arms gesture became a universal signal for acceptance peace and freedom.